savonarola/mqtt-article/README.md

 Let's navigate to [http://localhost:4000](http://localhost:4000).

-We see that a corresponding LiveView process mounted, connected to the broker and started to receive temperature data:
+We see that a corresponding LiveView process mounted, connected to the broker, and started to receive temperature data:

 ```elixir